 Has your hair ever felt gunky, even after you’ve thoroughly washed it?
 If so, you’re likely experiencing “build-up.”
 Build-up may be any combination of natural scalp oils, hair products, and minerals in tap water (if you live in an area with hard, mineral-dense water, you’re more likely to experience hair build-up regularly).
-Build-up can be a major drag because it makes hair feel heavy and look unclean, despite your best efforts.
 Common areas for build-up include the top of your head, where your scalp tends to produce a lot of oil, and the area behind your head.
-Banishing build-up is a must–a clean scalp is a healthy scalp!
+Banishing build-up with a DIY clarifying shampoo is a must–a clean scalp is a healthy scalp!
+And no one likes hair that feels and looks dirty, despite washing regularly.

-Once or twice a month, I like to use a homemade hair cleanser to rid my hair of build-up, bring back shininess and volume, and give my hair a healthy dose of nutrients.
+Once or twice a month, I like to use a DIY clarifying shampoo to rid my hair of build-up, bring back shininess and volume, and give my hair a healthy dose of nutrients.
 Although there are many natural hair cleansers that can be bought in the supermarket, I prefer to make my own as it’s easy, cost-effective, and chock-full of nutrients for your scalp.

 -Natural, raw, unpasteurized apple cider vinegar (amount needed depends on hair length)